futuresimon/sneaker-rating-site/creative_rubric.md

 x passwords are salted and encrypted (2 points)

 creative portion (20 points)
-x shoes can be associated with brands and then searched by brand (10 points) x only admins may delete posts (5 points) x admins may post reviews from websites like Complex or KicksOnFire, etc...
-(5 points)
+x shoes can be associated with brands and then searched by brand (5 points) x only admins may delete posts (5 points) x admins may post reviews from websites like Complex or KicksOnFire, etc...
+(5 points) x users can switch to grid view (5 points)

 to do:
 make sure user can only favorite a shoe once